Nemleck/math_char_replacer/README.md

 }
 ```

-In this example, every times you will write "sqrt", it will be replaced with √.
+In this example, every times you write "sqrt", it will be replaced with √.

-The parameter "accept_lower_and_upper_case" makes the programm accept lower AND upper cases.
+The parameter "accept_lower_and_upper_case" makes the program accept lower AND upper cases for the input.
 This means you can write "sqrt" but also "SqRt", or "SQRT", and so on.

-`keys.json`
+`part of keys.json`
 ```json
 {
     "input": "This is ",